 - Masks or facial coverings are required to be worn in public places throughout Palm Beach County.
 Exempted are persons age 2 and under and individuals with respiratory conditions that preclude the use of a mask.
 The order applies inside all buildings and outdoors when social distancing is not possible.

-- All Palm Beach County beaches remain closed.
+- All Palm Beach County beaches are open.
+Social distancing is required.

-- Boat ramps are open, with limitations on capacities, based on size of the boat:
+- All boat ramps are open, with limitations on capacities, based on size of the boat:

 - There should be no more than 10 people on a single vessel at any time.
 A full list of capacity restrictions can be found here.